ARMmbed/mbed-os-example-mesh-minimal/README.md

 To run a Wi-SUN network, there is currently only one supported Radio, STM S2LP.

+Note that in order for [STM S2LP arduino development kits](https://www.st.com/resource/en/user_manual/dm00346440.pdf) to work, a jumper wire is required to connect pin 4 of port `CN2` to pin 6 of port `CN1`.

 To use the S2LP, modify the `mbed_app.json` file by setting:

 ```json